VicenteLucero/group_2_2020/README.md

     i.e.

     main.py -A -b kd_blocks.csv -x 11 -y 0 -z 12 -n "destination"

+7. Reblock the model by merging blocks:

+    The following command is used to reblock a previously stored block model.
+The amount of merged blocks into one is the product between the given dimensions in the command line.

+    main.py -R -i [inputfile] -x [xreblock] -y [yreblock] -z [zreblock]

+    i.e.

+    main.py -R -i kd_blocks.csv -x 2 -y 3 -z 2

 The mineral names for each model are (file column name -> commandline parameter)